Norquay's tubing park is a great thrill for young and old.

 Skiing or snowboarding doesn’t have to be an all-day commitment at Mount Norquay.
 The small family-friendly hill, a 10-minute drive from Banff townsite, offers skiing by the hour.
 On a recent trip to Banff we checked our five-year-old son into the on-hill daycare then spent three hours exploring the new-to-us terrain off of the Mystic Express chair with our seven-year-old daughter.
 We loved the fresh powder on Banshee and I couldn’t get over how relatively empty the slopes were in comparison to other ski resorts — we felt like we had the mountain all to ourselves, complete with fantastic views of Rundle Mountain towering above Banff.
-The tubing park (priced separately from skiing) was closed for renovations but will be opening on Dec.
-22, 2012.
+There is also a tubing park which is priced separately from skiing.

 No winter getaway to Banff National Park is complete without a trip to the iconic Banff Upper Hot Springs, where natural spring water bubbles up hot from a thrust fault in the Canadian Rocky Mountains.
 Our kids love splashing around in the 40C waters with views of snow-covered peaks in every direction.
 It’s the best body break on a snowy day after a trip up Sulphur Mountain on the nearby gondola.